Immigration & Visas

 We recommend that you do not leave applying for your residency renewal to the last minute.
 Applications entail form-filling and other procedures, see below.
 The application needs to be reviewed at the local INM office and the application formally accepted and registered on the system before the expiry date.

-Grace period on expired residency permits
+Dealing with expired residency permits

 If you intend to extend your stay as a legal resident in Mexico, we strongly recommend that you renew your permit within the 30-day window prior to the card’s expiry date.

 If you forget to renew before the expiry date or if your situation prevents you from using the 30-day window prior to the expiry date, there is 55-day grace period starting on the expiry date in which you can apply to renew your temporary residency—see this article for details.
+The procedure depends on whether you are inside or outside of Mexico when the residency card expires.

 Important note about Temporary Residency to Permanent Residency